ikonadub/Balanced-Image-1/README.md

 # Balanced-Image-1
-This balnced image is to show proper scaling and appropriation in design layout in HTML.
+This balanced image is to show proper scaling and appropriation of design layout in HTML.